 - 5.4.1.
 The clothing can reflect the character of the music so long as it is dignified and appropriate for skating. - 5.4.2.
 The clothing should not be overly revealing or sexual in nature. - 5.4.3.
 Accessories and props are not permitted. - 5.4.4.
-If part of a costume is deliberately removed or thrown, then it is considered as a prop.
+Wearing a mask or face painting other than usual make-up is not permitted. - 5.4.5.
+If part of a costume is deliberately removed or thrown, then it is considered as a prop. - 5.4.6.

-5.4.5.
 Unclear clothes issues are Chief Referee's decision.